lao/lao/README.md

-# 👋 Hello, I'm Lucas A.O., a Software Engineer
+# 👋 Hello, I'm Lucas, a Software Engineer

 **Cloud architect and full-stack developer passionate about building scalable solutions and empowering teams.**